Disney Channel (Latin America): Programming

-Series produced by Disney Television Animation and Disney Channel Original Series takes most of the schedule.
-Some non-original series are also aired, such as Floricienta, Patito Feo, Mortified, The Fairly OddParents, Chiquititas, A Kind of Magic, The Secret Show, The Next Step, George of the Jungle, Miraculous: Tales of Ladybug and Cat Noir, Find Me in Paris, Trollhunters: Tales of Arcadia or Tara Duncan (2021 TV series).
-There are also locally produced original series, such as a As the Bell Rings, Soy Luna, Violetta, Bia, STM or Selenkay.
+Series produced by Disney Television Animation and Disney Channel Original Series are aired on most of the schedule.
+Some non-original series have also aired, such as Floricienta, Patito Feo, Mortified, The Fairly OddParents, Chiquititas, A Kind of Magic, The Secret Show, The Next Step, George of the Jungle, Miraculous: Tales of Ladybug and Cat Noir, Find Me in Paris, Trollhunters: Tales of Arcadia or Tara Duncan.
+There have also been locally produced original series, such as a As the Bell Rings, Soy Luna, Violetta, Bia, STM or Selenkay.

 Programming blocks

 Sabatón

 Sabatón (lit.
 'Saturday Marathon') is a programming block that originated on Disney XD, broadcast every Saturday.
-A different marathon of some animation series aired 3 hours each week.
-It began back on April 2, 2022, 2 days after Disney XD was shut down in the region.
+A different marathon of some animation series aired three hours each week.
+It's joined the channel on April 2, 2022, two days after Disney XD was shut down in the region.

 Cartoon Block

-The space which before occupied the block of Disney Junior is mainly used as a cartoon block with animated Disney Channel original series and series from Disney Television Animation.
+The block was formerly occupied the Disney Junior block, it is mainly used as a cartoon block with animated Disney Channel original series and series from Disney Television Animation.
 The series that are aired and their schedules are varied depending on the zone.

 Disney Channel TBT

-Block released in May 2020 that consists of the broadcast of original old series and movies that were very successful and popular on the channel such as Hannah Montana, Wizards of Waverly Place, Brandy & Mr. Whiskers, American Dragon: Jake Long, The Suite Life on Deck, Jonas, That's So Raven, Kim Possible, Phineas and Ferb, Sonny with a Chance among other series.
-It is broadcast only on Thursdays.
-In June 2020, the block was removed from the channel, but in October 2020 it returned to the channel's programming, this time airing Monday through Friday.
-Currently the block broadcasts only the channel's classic Live Action series, the block returned at the beginning of 2021 to broadcast a marathon of classic Live Action series on Thursdays with one series per month, this block disappeared at the end of 2022, to make way for broadcasting a greater variety of series on Thursdays like the other days.
+The block first aired in May 2020, and consisted of the broadcast of original series and movies that aired on the channel in the 2000s such as Hannah Montana, Wizards of Waverly Place, Brandy & Mr. Whiskers, American Dragon: Jake Long, The Suite Life on Deck, Jonas, That's So Raven, Kim Possible, Phineas and Ferb,The Emperor's New School and Sonny with a Chance.
+It was broadcast only on Thursdays.
+In June 2020, the block was removed from the channel, but in October 2020 it returned to the channel's programming, this time airing Monday through Friday, but only broadcasting the channel's live action series from the 2000s, also adding Cory In The House to the lineup in 2023.